divinity

 Frequently asked questions about divinity

-What is the origin of divinity?
+What is the etymology of divinity?

-What does divinity mean today?
+What does divinity mean philosophically?